 The house was enchanting.
 I loved the separation of spaces, each of them defined by my level of altered consciousness.
 The room for slumber, the room for bathing, the room for eating and the room of imaginings.
 That was the room with the fire, the possibility for that which radiates.
 The patterns in the pressed metal ceiling, delicate and fragile, embedded in tin, robust and strong.
 It was the emphasis on form that was captured in my mind.
 The lack of function seemed irrelevant at the time; although years later when this house was the embodiment of my dream home I made sure we had an internal bathroom.

-The intimacy of that space forever etched in my memory; unable to be removed by time.
-The special buildings, the ones on my ‘next time’ list.
-The icons you have to share with everyone; each of us jostling for our moment of observation.
-Noticing everything although not specifically looking for something.
+The intimacy of that space is forever etched in my memory, unable to be removed by time.
+The unique buildings, the ones on my ‘next time’ list.
+The icons you have to share with everyone, each of us jostling for our moment of observation and noticing everything, although not explicitly looking for something.

-The joy of finding a building that inspires feeling; losing myself in the moment, not sure if I have possessed it, or it has consumed me.
-I relish those times; cognisant they are fleeting.
-That space where you just want to stay for a while.
+The joy of finding a building that inspires feeling, losing myself in the moment, not sure if I have possessed it or it has consumed me.
+I relish those times, cognisant they are fleeting.
+That space where you want to stay for a while.
 The intimacy of architecture.